 There's also evidence that the photoreceptors in our retina that help us see in the dark -- called rods -- can diminish over time.
 Cones, the photoreceptors that enable us to see color, tend not to.
 Animals that are able to see well in the dark, like cats, have more rods than humans do.

-Our Night-Lite® products were developed expressly to enhance contrast and definition at night.
+Our night vision glasses were developed expressly to enhance contrast and definition at night.
 These micro-infused, non-polarized yellow lenses soften harsh lights and, thanks to an anti-reflective coating, reduce high-intensity glare from headlights and LED signage.
-Available in a number of styles, including fit-over and clip-on lenses for prescription glasses wearers, we're confident that Eagle Eyes Night-Lite® will completely revolutionize your night driving.
-Browse our Night-Lite® products today to find your new favorite night driving companion.
+Available in a variety of styles, including fit-over and clip-on night driving glasses for prescription glasses wearers, we're confident that Eagle Eyes Night-Lite® will completely revolutionize your night driving.
+Browse our entire catalog of night vision glasses to find your new favorite night driving companion.